-Massage therapists manipulate the soft tissue of people's bodies to treat a variety of ailments, and to help people relax.
+Massage therapists manipulate the soft tissue of people's bodies to treat health problems and to help people relax.

-Pay rates for massage therapists vary depending on how many clients they work with.
+Pay for massage therapists varies depending on how many clients they have.

 Pay for massage therapists varies depending on experience and how many clients they have.

-Many massage therapists will only see a handful of clients per week and may have to supplement their income with other work.
+Many massage therapists have to supplement their income with other work.

 What you will do

 Massage therapists may do some or all of the following:

 - discuss clients' problems and make physical assessments